coreos/quay-docs/guides/building.md

 ```

 Imagine the example above is the directory structure for a GitHub repository called "example".
-If no subdirectory is specified in the build trigger setup, the build will operate in the example directory.
+If no subdirectory is specified in the build trigger setup or while manually starting a build, the build will operate in the example directory.
 If `subdir` is specified to be the subdirectory in the build trigger setup, only the Dockerfile within it is visible to the build.
 This means that you cannot use the `ADD` command in the Dockerfile to add `file`, because it is outside of the build context.